 The Company's capital comprises Ordinary shares as described in note 15.
-The Company is permitted to buy back its own shares for cancellation or treasury purposes, and this is described in the Chairman's statement.
+The Company is permitted to buy back its own shares for cancellation or treasury purposes.

-The Company's financial instruments comprise equity and loan stock investments in quoted and unquoted companies, deferred receipts on disposal of fixed asset investments, cash balances and receivables and payables which arise from its operations.
+The Company's financial instruments comprise equity and loan stock investments in quoted and unquoted companies, cash balances and liquid cash instruments and short term receivables and payables which arise from its operations.
 The main purpose of these financial instruments is to generate cashflow and revenue and capital appreciation for the Company's operations.
 The Company has no gearing or other financial liabilities apart from short term payables.
 The Company does not use any derivatives for the management of its Balance sheet.